 A balanced portfolio can refer to your investments or your investment products, and what’s right for you will change over time.
 Younger investors can leverage time to make the stock market work for them, while older investors will want to start moving more of their money in low- or no-risk products.

-“If you’re looking for a no-risk product during COVID-19 recovery but don’t want to lock all of your investments in for the long term, you might want to consider GIC laddering,” says Ciccozzi.
+“If you’re looking for a no-risk product during a particularly volatile market, but don’t want to lock all of your investments in for the long term, you might want to consider GIC laddering,” says Ciccozzi.
 “With this strategy, you invest in GICs with staggered maturity dates.”
 This gets you elevated interest rates but also ensures you have regular access to your funds.
 The idea is to be flexible enough with your investments that you can access what you need without interrupting your investment strategy.

 Lean on a financial advisor